preemptive/DashO-GameOfLife/README.md

 This will enable R8 with default settings, including optimization.

-### Configure the DashO Android Gradle Plugin's Location
+### Configure the DashO AGradle Plugin for Android's Location

-The Gradle build script needs to be able to find the [DashO Android Gradle Plugin](https://www.preemptive.com/dasho/pro/10.0/userguide/en/ref_dagp_index.html).
+The Gradle build script needs to be able to find the [DashO Gradle Plugin for Android](https://www.preemptive.com/dasho/pro/10.0/userguide/en/ref_dagp_index.html).

 In `build.gradle` add the following to the `repositories` section which is inside `buildscript`: